ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install PI Adapter for OPC UA using Docker.md

 ### Port number change

 To use a different port other than 5590 you can specify a **portnum** variable on the `docker run` command line.
-For example, to start the adapter using port 6000 instead of 5590, you use the command line:
+For example, to start the adapter using port 6000 instead of 5590, use the following command:

 ```bash
 docker run -d -e portnum=6000 --network host opcuaadapter
 ```

-Instead of accessing the REST API using port 5590 you use port 6000.
-The following curl command returns the configuration for the container.
+This command accesses the REST API with port `6000` instead of port `5590`.
+The following `curl` command returns the configuration for the container.

 ```bash
 curl http://localhost:6000/api/v1/configuration